How to File an FCC or FTC Complaint About Your Internet

-Once you’ve determined that the FCC can, indeed, handle your complaint, it’s time to start filing what’s called an informal complaint.
+Once you’ve determined that the FCC can handle your complaint, it’s time to start filing what’s called an informal complaint.

-Informal complaints make up the vast majority of FCC appeals, and are the most realistic avenue of receiving assistance with your ISP dispute.
-While there is technically a formal complaint process as well, it’s an incredibly complicated legal process that is generally not worth the effort.
+Informal complaints make up the vast majority of FCC appeals and are the most realistic avenue of receiving assistance with your ISP dispute.
+While there is technically a formal complaint process as well, it’s an incredibly complicated legal process that’s generally not worth the effort.

 - Get in touch with the FCC using one of the methods discussed above.
 We recommend the online portal for the most streamlined process.

 - Once your complaint is submitted, your ISP has 30 days in order to respond directly to you while CC’ing the FCC.